 Notice: Opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Read our advertiser disclosure here.

 The Chase Sapphire Preferred® Cardis arguably the best travel credit card on the market today.
 It comes with a huge array of travel benefits including no foreign transaction fees, lost luggage insurance, and trip interruption / trip cancellation insurance as standard.
 Also, you earn Chase Ultimate Rewards points for spending on your card.
-With a $95 annual fee waived for the first year, the Chase Sapphire Preferred® Card is almost a must-have card.
+With a $95 annual fee, the Chase Sapphire Preferred® Card is almost a must-have card.
 Welcome our Chase Sapphire review.

 |Key Feature Of The Chase Sapphire Preferred Card|

 |cruise lines, travel agencies, discount travel sites, and operators of passenger trains, buses, taxis, limousines, ferries, toll bridges and highways, and parking lots and garages.|